 He came around to my side of the dinghy and gestured downward.

 “Aphrodite.
 Don’t you recognize her?
 You gave her and her Graces a lift not two hours ago.”

 A ray of early sunlight made radiant the retreating froth.
 It ran down the beach like a fugitive spirit and rejoined the restless waters.

 “She’s right here now?”

 “My beamish boy, she has returned to everywhere the sea foam glitters; everywhere things merge and melt.
 She is the glue that holds matter together; the fertility of plants; the mating of animals; the lovely curves of spacetime and its gravitational attraction.
 Behold Aphrodite, queen of the cosmos.
 Also known as Inanna, Ishtar, Enya, Freya, Lakshmi…”

 Hmmm.
 “Indra came through the other day.
 Where did he go?”

-“Up where the drones and birds hang out.
+“Up where the drones and birds cavort.
 Indra is the higher view of things: the treetop view, the mountaintop view, the view from orbit.
 You could also call him Jupiter, Zeus, Ukko, Nayame, Olorun…”